mimiflynn/KD2MZG.com/contents/articles/2017-11-04-sdr-ubuntu/index.md

 template: article.jade
 ---

-Notes from installing SDR tools on Ubuntu.
+Useful links and notes from installing SDR tools on Ubuntu.
+Focused on the HackRF and RTL-SDR USB dongles.

 ## HackRF